JonasBanhos/JonasBanhos.github.io/README.md

 Welcome to my personal website!
-My goal in creating this website is to store some of my school notes, thoughts, programs, career advise, research and more.
+My goal in creating this website is to store school notes, thoughts, programs, career advise, research and more.

 + [tools](./pages/tools.md)
 + [projects](./pages/projects.md)